-Are you an executive who is seeking the help of an executive search firm like the LucasGroup.com?
+Are you a professional who is seeking the help of an executive search firm like the LucasGroup.com?

-Sure, Yelp.com and other online review boards can give you some perspective on what you should do next to ensure your upcoming job search is handled correctly.
+Sure, Yelp.com and other online review boards can give you some perspective on what you should do next to ensure your upcoming executive job search is handled correctly.
 Though, a third-party review like this one just might give you the service reviews you need to make a decision on whether you should work with them.

 So, let’s get started…

 Why Use an Executive Search Firm Like Lucas Group Recruiting, Instead of LinkedIn or Some Other Online Tool?

 The brief answer to this question is this: executive search firms can extend your professional reach/network.

 As an individual, you only have so much “reach.”
-By soliciting the help of an executive search firm, such as LucasGroup.com, you’re essentially tapping a much larger network with the hopes of better accomplishing your job search and career goals.
+By soliciting the help of a search firm, such as LucasGroup.com, you’re essentially tapping a much larger network to better refine your job search and career goals.

 Does The Lucas Group replace LinkedIn?
 Absolutely not.
 LinkedIn has its place with employee recruitment and placement.
 And, the Lucas Group has its place with employee recruitment and placement — and comparable to high-profile employment agencies, such as Robert Half, Spherion, Adecco and Kelly Services.

 Who Lucas Group Recruiting Is